WeblateOrg/weblate/docs/user/checks.rst

 Mismatched question mark
 ~~~~~~~~~~~~~~~~~~~~~~~~

-*Source and translation do not both end with a question mark*
+:Summary: Source and translation do not both end with a question mark
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndQuestionCheck``
+:Flag to ignore: ``ignore-end-question``

 Checks that question marks are replicated between both source and translation.
 The presence of question marks is also checked for various languages where they